Elliptic curves and continued fractions: Introduction

-where $g_i(x)$ and $k_i(x)$ are integer valued functions of $x$.
-(For an immediate example of the Euler equations in the case $a=0$ and $b=c=1$ we refer the reader to [Perron 1954] \cite[p.88]{P} or Section 3.)
-The Euler equations define an affine algebraic set; by the {\it Euler variety} $\mathscr{V}_E$ we understand the projective closure of an irreducible affine variety containing the point $x=d$ of this set.
-An {\it arithmetic complexity} $c(\mathcal{A}_{RM})$ of the algebra $\mathcal{A}_{RM}$ is defined as the Krull dimension of the Euler variety $\mathscr{V}_E$. \begin{remark} The number $c(\mathcal{A}_{RM})$ counts algebraically independent entries in the continued fraction of $\theta_d$; such a number is an isomorphism invariant of the algebra $\mathcal{A}_{RM}$.
-In particular, the following inequality is true:
+for some polynomials $g_i(x)$ and $k_j(x)$ in $\mathbf{Z}[x]$.
+For a quick example of such equations see [Perron 1954] \cite[p.
+88]{P} and [Brock, Elkies \& Jordan 2019] \cite{BrElJo1} for a modern treatment.
+The case $a=0$ and $b=c=1$ was first studied by [Euler 1765] \cite{Eul1}, hence the name.
+By the Euler variety $\mathscr{V}_E$ we understand the projective closure of an irreducible affine variety defined by the Euler equations.
+The arithmetic complexity $c(\mathcal{A}_{RM})$ is defined as the Krull dimension of variety $\mathscr{V}_E$.
+Roughly speaking, such a number counts algebraically independent entries $g_i(x)$ and $k_j(x)$ of the continued fraction (\ref{eq1.1.1}).
+In particular, $1\le c(\mathcal{A}_{RM})\le n$.
+Our main result can be formulated as follows.